TianyiQ/eloquent-variant/README.md

   - In addition, unused section levels can be automatically skipped.
 (Typora >= 0.11.2)
 - Changing the styles of quotation and TOC, to make them more visible.
 - Changing the style of headings; Removing the fonts Lato and sans-serif.
-- Enlarging the viewport size.
+- Increasing the viewport size.

 ## License
 The theme is available as open source under the terms of the MIT License.